A-Lounsbury/russian-multiplication/README.md

 # russian-multiplication
-An implementation of Russian and (limited) Egyptian multiplication, as seen in [this video](https://www.youtube.com/watch?v=HJ_PP5rqLg0).
+An implementation of Russian and Egyptian multiplication, as seen in [this video](https://www.youtube.com/watch?v=HJ_PP5rqLg0).
 It includes a function that converts decimal numbers to binary.
 ```
 def decimalToBinary(n):